Add a Collector for glidein monitoring to the factory

 The reason to have any authentication at all is mostly to avoid random scanning services/script kiddies to compromise it.

-#1 Updated by Igor Sfiligoi over 6 years ago
+#1 Updated by Igor Sfiligoi almost 7 years ago

 The exact nature of advertising to this collector should be carefully thought through.